 What is Melt Flow Index (MFI) and why is it important?

-Melt flow index (MFI) or Melt Flow Rate (MFR) is a measure of a given polymers’ flow characteristics also known as the Rheological properties in the molten state under a known applied pressure.
+Melt flow index (MFI) and Melt Flow Rate (MFR) indicates a measure of a given polymers’ flow characteristics also known as the Rheological properties in the molten state under a known applied pressure.
 The MFI value quoted on many datasheets refers to the amount of polymer that is extruded through a known given orifice (die) and expressed as quantity in g/10 mins or for Melt Volume Rate in cm3 /10mins .

 Want to find out about the best MFI or MFR instruments?
 The team at Industrial Physics are here to help!

 Since polymers are made up of varying lengths of polymer molecular chains, the length of the chain determines the flow characteristics.
 Since it is difficult to control the exact chain length during polymerization, the resulting mix or distribution of chain lengths (long and short) also known as the molecular weight distribution, affects the resulting flow properties.
 This molecular weight distribution is also an important contributor to the physical and mechanical properties of the resulting polymer amongst other items.

 The basic principle of MFI is a simple one.
 Polymer resin, flake or powders are introduced in to a heated barrel at the bottom of which is a die with a known bore diameter.
 The standard bore die size is 2.095mm in diameter.
 It is important to ensure that when the polymer granules are introduced to the barrel that all entrapped air is removed by tampering down the granules, as any air entrapment will give erroneous results.
 Once the bore is full a piston is placed in the barrel with a known dead weight on top of it.
 For very basic machines the Extruded samples are cut and the weighed from which the MFI value than calculated.